AbdeltwabMF/devault/README.md

 docker-compose up --build --force-recreate
 ```

-## Run the development environment
+## Run The Development Environment

 This will run the development server on port 3000.
 Also it will run a local blockchain hardhat node listening on port 8545.